NicoToff/astro-pro-website/src/content/projects/09-mtg-fast-2.md

 ## Accomplishments

-- Adapt an existing e-commerce template to my specific needs
+- Leverage SQLite on the browser thanks to `sqlocal`
-- Integrate Typesense as a search engine
+- Using `drizzle-orm` as a query builder to create type-safe queries
-- Design an optimized document schema to serve the card objects
-- Acquire and update card pricing (available publicly) from reputable websites
-- Deploy and maintain the project
+- Optimise queries, frontend code and build output to ensure extreme execution speed